Doris Bither case

-The Doris Bither case, also known as the Entity haunting, was a 1974 investigation into alleged paranormal phenomena in Culver City, California, experienced by a woman named Doris Bither.
-The case inspired Frank De Felitta's 1978 book The Entity which was made into a 1982 film of the same name starring Barbara Hershey.
+The Doris Bither case, also known as the Entity haunting, was a 1974 investigation into alleged paranormal phenomena in Culver City, California, experienced by a woman named Doris Bither, who claimed to have been tormented and sexually assaulted by a supernatural entity in her home.
+Bither's alleged experiences were investigated by a team of researchers led by Barry Taff from the now-defunct parapsychology department from the University of California, Los Angeles.
+During the course of their ten-week investigation, numerous investigators claimed to have observed various supernatural occurrences in the home, including poltergeist activity and the manifestation of strange light figures which appeared throughout the house.

+The case inspired Frank De Felitta's 1978 book The Entity, which was made into a 1982 film of the same name starring Barbara Hershey.

 Background

-Doris Bither contacted parapsychologist Barry Taff in 1974 to relate alarming phenomena she experienced.
-At the time, Taff was working in the now defunct parapsychology lab run by Thelma Moss at the University of California, Los Angeles.
-With the assistance of Kerry Gaynor, Taff conducted a preliminary interview of Bither's paranormal claims.
+Doris Bither approached parapsychologist Barry Taff in August 1974 after encountering him in a Los Angeles bookstore, relating a series of alarming phenomena she was experiencing in her Culver City home.
+At the time, Taff was working in the now-defunct parapsychology lab run by Thelma Moss at the University of California, Los Angeles.

+With the assistance of his peer Kerry Gaynor, Taff conducted a preliminary interview of Bither's paranormal claims, including a 16-page questionnaire, though Bither remained somewhat evasive, refusing to even share her age.
+Taff commented that "It was clear Doris was deeply unhappy."
 This interview revealed Bither had a history of physical and substance abuse along with a traumatic childhood.
-Investigators also found that Bither and her four children were living illegally in a condemned home that was in severe disrepair.
+The investigators also found that Bither and her four children were living illegally in a condemned home that was in severe disrepair.
 Bither alleged that she was attacked and raped by one or several invisible entities.
 More benign manifestations recounted by Bither included luminous, transparent human shapes and poltergeist events.